10 Ideas for Spring Break Family Fun In The Shipyards District

 News

-Spring Break comes but once a year, and this March 13-24, The Shipyards District has you covered for all the family-friendly fun you can handle.
-With upcoming events, programs, and special discounts galore, there are so many ways to get out in the neighbourhood, and enjoy some quality time with the kids this year.
+Spring Break comes but once a year, and this March 18 – April 2, The Shipyards District has you covered for all the family-friendly fun you can handle.
+With upcoming events, programs, and special discounts galore, there are so many ways to get out in the neighbourhood and enjoy some quality time with the kids this year.

 We’ve put together some of our favourite, affordable activities for the whole family to enjoy together.
 Ready?
 Set?
 Break!